 It was a good day, a good class.
 I loved the symbols!
 I felt an immediate connection to them; it seemed I already knew them on some level.
 I loved drawing them and I couldn't wait to use them.
 We practiced that day and instead of feeling fearful and insecure I felt once again wrapped in love and really enjoyed using them.
 In the past when I'd have to demonstrate something I'd get nervous and sort of fake it but I didn't feel that way.
 I remember thinking that if I didn't understand or know I'd just ask for help.
 This was a new way of thinking for me - I never asked for help - I used to see it as a sign of weakness.
 Instead I felt very comfortable and real practicing the symbols, working on my fellow classmates.
 I was wrapped up in the moment and I loved how it felt.
 I remember not wanting to leave class, to stay in this warm cocoon of Reiki and love.

-About six months later, almost a year to the day of my Reiki Level II class I received my Reiki Master level class, from the woman I received my first full Reiki session with.
+About six months later, almost a year to the day of my Reiki Level II class I received my Reiki Master Practitioner class, from the woman I had my first full Reiki session with.
 It seemed symbolic and I am so glad I chose her.
-This time, as I drove to class, I felt more sure of myself and my decision to become a Reiki Master.
-I could see how I was making some significant changes in my life, as a result of this new energy in my life.
+This time, as I drove to class, I felt surer of myself and my decision to become a Reiki Master.
+I could see how I was making some significant changes in my life, as a result of this new energy.
 I was willing to continue on this path, open to whatever it would bring.
 There was a tiny part of me that still held my fear but I brushed it aside.
 My heart knew, and I knew, this was what I was supposed to be doing.
 No more debates in the car, I was ready!

 I had a sort of business going for a few months in my new Reiki room, working on friends, family, and co-workers.
 I was starting to have thoughts about moving beyond my home and out into the community.
 It was just the teeniest of thoughts and when I'd allow it in I'd be filled with that initial dread and fear and all of those old questions of insecurity would pop into my head.
 But this time there was something different - a sort of excitement and a knowing that it would happen.
 There again, in my heart, that knowing!
 The heart was beginning to take over the head, I was beginning to understand and trust the Reiki energy!

 One day I was at my health club, working out.
 It was a new gym, a privately owned beautiful space.
 As I was walking out I noticed a door, opening into a dimly lit space.
-The smell of lavender drifted out and so I was drawn into this room.
+The smell of lavender drifted out and I was drawn into this room.
 It was a massage room and as I looked in I saw myself doing Reiki in this room.
 It was that clear.
-I saw myself working on someone on that table.
 I knew in a very short amount of time I would be practicing Reiki, here in this gym.
 Never mind that there was no Reiki at this gym.
 That didn't seem to matter.
 As I stood there, seeing this, knowing this, a friend walked over and asked me what I was doing.
 I replied "I'm going to do Reiki here", surprising both of us!

 My first order of business at the gym was to do two nights of "Reiki Samplers" where I would offer Reiki, for two hours, at 20-minute intervals, free of charge.
 A sign up sheet was provided in advance and when I arrived it was full.
 Oh no!
 To say I was terrified is an understatement.
 I thought I would both throw up and faint and I'd be fired, never to return.
 So much for my Reiki career!